Harris to visit Guatemala and Mexico for talks on migration, economy

 In March, Biden entrusted Harris with leading U.S. efforts with Mexico and the Northern Triangle countries of Honduras, Guatemala and El Salvador aimed at improving conditions and lowering migration from the region.

 Harris has since taken steps including speaking with policy experts, members of Congress and various stakeholders in the Northern Triangle countries.
-She also announced an additional $310 million in U.S. aid to Central America and recently secured investment commitments from 12 companies and groups including Microsoft Corp (MSFT.O), Mastercard Inc (MA.N) and Nestle's (NESN.S) Nespresso. read more
+She also announced an additional $310 million in U.S. aid to Central America and recently secured investment commitments from 12 companies and groups including Microsoft Corp, Mastercard Inc and Nestle’s Nespresso.

 The United States will send more border security officials to Guatemala to provide training in that country.